-- Connect the pipe of the central heating to the hydraulic unit respecting the direction of flow. - Use union connectors to facilitate removing the hydraulic unit. - Prioritise connector hoses to avoid transmitting noise and vibrations to the building. - Connect the safety valve evacuation to the drain Verify the correct functioning of the expansion system.
+- Use union connectors to facilitate removing the hydraulic unit. - Prioritise connector hoses to avoid transmitting noise and vibrations to the building. - Connect the drains from the drain valve and the safety valve to the main sewer system.

+Verify the correct functioning of the expansion system.
 Control the vessel pressure (precharge 1 bar) and the safety valve setting.